San Francisco–Oakland Bay Bridge: The Bridge Railway

 Trains over the Bridge Railway were operated by the Sacramento Northern Railroad (Western Pacific), the Interurban Electric Railway (Southern Pacific) and the Key System.
 Freight trains never used the bridge.
-The tracks left the lower deck in San Francisco just southwest of the end of 1st St. They then went along an elevated viaduct above city streets, looping around and into the terminal on its east end.
+The tracks left the lower deck in San Francisco just southwest of the end of 1st Street.
+They then went along an elevated viaduct above city streets, looping around and into the terminal on its east end.
 Departing trains exited on the loop back onto the bridge.
 The loop continued to be used by buses until the terminal's closure in 2010.
 The tracks left the lower deck in Oakland.
 The Interurban Electric Railway tracks ran along Engineer Road and over the Southern Pacific yard on trestles (some of it is still standing and visible from nearby roadways) onto the streets and dedicated right-of-ways in Berkeley, Albany, Oakland and Alameda.
-The Sacramento Northern and Key System tracks went under the SP tracks through a tunnel (which still exists and is in use as an access to the EBMUD treatment plant) and onto 40th St. Due to falling ridership, Sacramento Northern and IER service ended in 1941.
+The Sacramento Northern and Key System tracks went under the SP tracks through a tunnel (which still exists and is in use as an access to the EBMUD treatment plant) and onto 40th Street.
+Due to falling ridership, Sacramento Northern and IER service ended in 1941.